-Closed circuit cooling water system would be adopted for steam generator and turbine generator.
-DM water would be used in the primary circuit, which in turn will be cooled by circulating water in plate type heat exchangers.
+Closed circuit cooling water system would be adopted for steam generator and turbine generator and common auxiliaries like air compressors, ash handling plant equipment etc. DM water would be used in the primary circuit, which in turn will be cooled by circulating water in plate type heat exchangers.
 Make up to the primary side closed loop would be from unit DM makeup system.
 For the secondary side, cooling water would be tapped from CW inlet to condenser and discharged into the discharge duct downstream of the condenser.